It’s clear. The Rainbow River is exceptionally popular because it is exceptionally clear.

 Admission is $2 per person to the park.

-The Rainbow’s clarity makes it popular with divers too, and the Rainbow has an unusual arrangement that caters to them.
+The Rainbow River’s clarity makes it popular with divers too, and the Rainbow has an unusual arrangement that caters to them.
 A water taxi can pick up divers at KP Hole Park and transport them a mile to near the springhead, from where they swim back to the park.
 We saw several divers, some in wet suits, with diver-down flags floating along our paddling route.
 (Make arrangements in advance to use the water taxi.)

-Kayak and canoe rentals and livery service
+Rainbow River kayak and canoe rentals and livery service

 Rainbow River Canoe and Kayak is located near the confluence of the Rainbow and the Withlacoochee rivers in Dunnellon.
 They drop paddlers off at KP Hole Park, from where it is a two to three hour paddle back.
 Add an hour if you paddle upstream to the park, as we recommend.
-Rates for single kayaks or SUPs are $35 and tandem kayaks or canoes are $47.

 Rainbow River Canoe and Kayak